tarof429/stuckathome/rhcsa/README.md

 - To reload configurations of services without restarting it, run `systemctl reload <service name>`.
 This is useful for services such as httpd or sshd for example.
 For example, by default sshd does not let the root user SSH into the OS.
 To enable this behavior, edit /etc/ssh/sshd_config and set the property `PermitRootLogin` to true.
 Then instead of restarting the service you could just reload the service.

 - You can enable/disable services by using mask/unmask.
 In the case of mask, then the service will be started whether or not it is dependent on another service.
-If you unmask it, then the service will nto be started as a dependency.
+If you unmask it, then the service will not be started as a dependency.

 ## SSH